 Malabar Spinach/Mayalu: Its Culinary use and Nutritional Benefits.

-Malabar Spinach was one of my grandma’s favorite leafy vegetable.
+Malabar Spinach was one of my grandma’s favourite leafy vegetables.
 Ever since she passed away somehow we never made it even though it is my mother’s favorite too.
 Suddenly around 1.5 months back my mother walked in with a Mayalu plant.
 My joy knew no bounds and I couldn’t resist going down memory lane and …